30th Infantry Regiment (United States): Interwar period

 The 30th Infantry Regiment arrived at the port of New York on 20 August 1919 on the troopship USAT America and was transferred on 26 August 1919 to Camp Pike, Arkansas.
 It was again transferred on 21 September 1921 to Camp Lewis (later Fort Lewis), Washington, with the rest of the 3rd Division.
 In 1921-22, most of the units of the 3rd Division were relocated from Camp Lewis throughout the western United States and Alaska for their permanent stations; the 30th Infantry sailed on 26 August 1922 for San Francisco, California, aboard the troopship USAT Buford, arriving on 30 August 1922 at the Presidio.
 The regiment's initial wartime mission in accordance with established war plans was to conduct a mobile defense of possible amphibious landing areas in support of the Harbor Defenses of San Francisco.
 On 31 January 1932, the regiment sailed on the troopship USAT St. Mihiel to the Territory of Hawaii to conduct an amphibious assault landing exercise from 12–16 February 1932 against the Hawaiian Division at Makua, Oahu.
 The regiment sailed for Fort Mason, California, on 20 February 1932 on the St. Mihiel and arrived there 26 February 1932, returning to the Presidio on the same date.
-It participated in the opening ceremonies for the Golden Gate Bridge in June 1937.
+From 1935 to 1938, the regiment was commanded by irving J. Phillipson, and it participated in the opening ceremonies for the Golden Gate Bridge in June 1937.
 It was transferred 5 January 1940 to Fort Ord, California.
 It was relieved on 12 January 1940 from the 3rd Division, and returned to the Presidio of San Francisco on 15 May 1940, where it was reassigned to the 3rd Division.
 Transferred 31 March 1941 to Fort Lewis.